Dandelion Jelly Recipe

 - Remove from heat; add extract and, if desired, food coloring.
 Skim off foam.
 Ladle hot liquid into hot sterilized half-pint jars, leaving 1/4-in. headspace.
 Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
 Wipe rims.
 Center lids on jars; screw on bands until fingertip tight.

-- Place jars into canner, ensuring that they are completely covered with water.
+- Place jars into canner with simmering water, ensuring that they are completely covered with water.
 Bring to a boil; process for 5 minutes.
 Remove jars and cool.
 Yield: about 6 half-pints.

 Reviews for Dandelion Jelly(1)